Understanding Medicaid Income Guidelines

 The Minimum Monthly Maintenance Needs Allowance (MMMNA) was put in place to ensure that a community spouse will have enough money to live in the community while their spouse is in a nursing home.
 It allows for a portion, and in some cases the entirety of the institutionalized spouse’s income to be allocated to the community spouse.

-The maximum amount for the community spouse maintenance allowance is $3216 / month.
+The maximum amount for the community spouse maintenance allowance as of January 2021 is $3259.50 / month.
 Medicaid calculates certain monthly expenses that the community spouse has, in order to determine if they would be entitled to more than the minimum maintenance allowance.
 These expenses are shelter costs and utility costs.
-If these expenses were to exceed the shelter allowance amount, and the standard utility allowance amount, Medicaid will allow the community spouse to retain additional income from the institutionalized spouse up to a maximum of $3216 / month
+If these expenses were to exceed the shelter allowance amount, and the standard utility allowance amount, Medicaid will allow the community spouse to retain additional income from the institutionalized spouse up to a maximum of $3259.50 / month.